ultralytics/ultralytics/README.md

 Ultralytics offers two licensing options to accommodate diverse use cases:

-- **AGPL-3.0 License**: This OSI-approved open-source license is ideal for students and hobbyists, promoting open collaboration and knowledge sharing.
-For details, see our [LICENSE](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) file.
+- **AGPL-3.0 License**: This [OSI-approved](https://opensource.org/licenses/) open-source license is ideal for students and enthusiasts, promoting open collaboration and knowledge sharing.
+See the [LICENSE](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) file for more details.
-- **Enterprise License**: Designed for commercial use, this license allows seamless integration of Ultralytics software and AI models into commercial products and services without the open-source obligations of AGPL-3.0.
-If your use case involves embedding our technology into a commercial offering, consider requesting an Enterprise License via [Ultralytics Licensing](https://ultralytics.com/license).
+- **Enterprise License**: Designed for commercial use, this license permits seamless integration of Ultralytics software and AI models into commercial goods and services, bypassing the open-source requirements of AGPL-3.0.
+If your scenario involves embedding our solutions into a commercial offering, reach out through [Ultralytics Licensing](https://ultralytics.com/license).

 ## <div align="center">Contact</div>